igusouz/MyAgenda/README.md

 # 📒 MyAgenda - .NET API with Vue.JS

-MyAgenda is a simple and efficient scheduling application designed to help users manage appointments, contacts, and daily tasks.
+MyAgenda is a simple and efficient contactlist, where you can save your contacts with their most important information: Name, email and cellphone number.
-This project was built with a modern full-stack architecture, using reliable and scalable technologies on both the backend and frontend.

 ### 🛠️ Technologies Used